tsutterley/Grounding-Zones/doc/source/api_reference/io/raster.rst

 io.raster
 =========

-Utilities for operating on raster data
+Utilities for reading and operating on raster data

 `Source code`__